Smoking or vaping with Crohn's or Colitis

 • Key facts about smoking

-• Everyone with Crohn’s Disease, Ulcerative Colitis or Microscopic Colitis is advised not to smoke.
-Smoking has many harmful effects on your health.
+• Everyone with Crohn’s, Ulcerative Colitis or Microscopic Colitis is advised not to smoke.

-• Smoking increases your risk of developing Crohn’s Disease.
+• Smoking increases your risk of developing Crohn’s.
 Smoking can also make Crohn’s worse.

 • Smoking increases your risk of developing Microscopic Colitis.

-• Stopping smoking can be difficult.
-You’re more likely to stop if you get support.
+• It can be difficult to stop smoking.
+But you’re more likely to stop if you get support.
 The NHS offers local stop smoking services to help you stop successfully.

 • Smoking and Crohn’s Disease

-Smoking increases your risk of developing Crohn’s Disease.
+• Smoking increases your risk of developing Crohn’s.

 Smoking in Crohn’s has been linked to:

 • More severe disease and complications.
-These include strictures and perianal disease.
+This includes strictures and perianal disease.
 A stricture is a narrowing in the bowel that can cause a dangerous blockage.
-Perianal disease is Crohn’s around your bottom (anus).
+Perianal disease is Crohn’s around your bottom.

 • More flare-ups.